 - Keep your information compartmentalized within your organization.
 If your employees don’t need information to complete their job, don’t give them access to it.
 Running your business on a less privileged basis will help minimize the chances of leaking confidential information.

-Avoiding phishing scams from happening is no easy task.
+Avoiding phishing scams is no easy task.
 The best thing you can do for your SMBs is to educate them.
 If you educate them, they will be more likely to take the necessary precautions when they receive a suspicious email, and that will save both you and your customers time and money in the end.